-White discharge, also known as leucorrhoea, is cervical mucus produced by cells of the cervix, vagina and certain bacteria present in the vagina due to the action of œstrogs action.
-These discharges are natural, non-odorous and present in all women of childbearing age.
-It varies in texture and quantity from one woman to another, depending on her menstrual cycle.
+White discharge, also known as leucorrhoea, is cervical mucus produced by the cells of the cervix, vagina and certain bacteria present in the vagina due to the action of the œstrogenes.
+These discharges are natural, odorless and present in all women of childbearing age.
+They vary in texture and quantity from one woman to another, depending on her menstrual cycle.

 Is it normal to have white discharge during pregnancy?

-During pregnancy, it is very common to have a heavier discharge than usual.
-In fact, since the vaginal environment is directly influenced by hormones, the discharge changes during the cycle, and therefore, logically, also during pregnancy.
-For pregnant women, the placenta and the ovaries secrete hormones that are responsible for accelerating the shedding of cells.
-Estrogens increase the rate of renewal of vaginal cells, which explains the appearance of more abundant white discharge.
-Also, with the increase in blood flow in the vaginal area, this phenomenon leads to an increase in physiological leucorrhoea.
-These discharges during pregnancy are very useful: they create the famous mucous plug that will close the cervix during pregnancy.
+During pregnancy, it's very common to experience heavier-than-usual discharge.
+In fact, since the vaginal environment is directly influenced by hormones, discharge changes during the cycle, and therefore logically also during pregnancy.
+For pregnant women, the placenta and ovaries secrete hormones that are responsible for accelerating cell desquamation.
+Estrogen increases the rate of vaginal cell renewal, which explains the appearance of heavier white discharge.
+Also, with increased blood flow to the vaginal area, this phenomenon leads to an increase in physiological leucorrhoea.
+This discharge during pregnancy is very useful: it creates the famous mucous plug that closes the cervix during pregnancy.

-At the very end of the pregnancy, it is possible to observe the mucous plug crumbling: this gives a thick discharge, in the form of threads, sometimes with a little blood inside.
+At the very end of pregnancy, it's possible to observe the mucous plug crumbling: this results in a thick, net-like discharge, sometimes with a little blood inside.

-However, one must be careful in case of odorless, colorless and continuous liquid loss because it can be a risk of rupture of the water bag.
+However, care must be taken in the event of continuous, odorless, colorless liquid loss, as this may be a risk of water breakage.

-In general, during pregnancy, it is important to be careful and to look for any unusual signs.
+In general, during pregnancy, it's a good idea to be on the lookout for any unusual signs.

-If you are bothered by discharge, our menstrual panty collection allows you to stay dry during your pregnancy if you experience embarrassing white discharge.
+If you're bothered by discharge, our menstrual panty collection will keep you dry during your pregnancy if you experience annoying white discharge.